patrickvogt/console/nintendo/nes/wla/helloworld/README.md

 Every documentation (besides this document) is written in German.
 Why?

-I think that there are no documents about NES-Programming that are written in or translated to the German language.
+I think that there are no documents about NES programming that are written in or translated to the German language.
 I would like to change that fact.